laxmikant-ainapure/upcxx/docs/build-devel.md

   Executables are cached just as with `exe`.
 * `make exe-clean` and `make exe-clean-all`
-  If you believe caching of executables used by the `exe` and `run` targets is is malfunctioning, then `make exe-clean` will clear the cache for the library variant selected by the current environment, while `make exe-clean-all` clears all executable caches.
+  If you believe caching of executables used by the `exe` and `run` targets is malfunctioning, then `make exe-clean` will clear the cache for the library variant selected by the current environment, while `make exe-clean-all` clears all executable caches.